Babali61/Projet_6__Piiquante__Ali_Yavuzyilmaz/README.md

 You will need to have Node and npm installed locally on your machine.

+## Back end Installation
+Clone this repo.
+From the "back" folder of the project, run npm install.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.